lechmazur/pact/README.md

 ## Dissecting Persuasion, Strategy, and Deception in 1-on-1 LLM Bargaining

-PACT (**P**airwise **A**uction **C**onversation **T**estbed) sets up a 20‑round bargaining game where a buyer and a seller, each with their own hidden “private value,” talk once, then quote a price each round.
-A trade triggers whenever the bid reaches the ask; every message and outcome carries forward, letting the agents anchor, concede, bluff, or hold firm as the negotiation unfolds.
+PACT (**P**airwise **A**uction **C**onversation **T**estbed) is a benchmark for conversational bargaining by language models.
+In each 20‑round match one LLM plays buyer, one plays seller, and both hold a hidden private value.
+Every round they swap a short public message, then post a bid or ask; a deal clears whenever the bid meets the ask.
+Because chat logs and prices carry forward, the agents can learn from earlier rounds—anchoring, bluffing, or adjusting after a miss—and their cumulative profit becomes the score.

-Watching those message‑price trajectories shows how language models actually haggle: how quickly they probe for the other side’s threshold, how they adjust after a missed deal, and whether polite chat translates into better terms.
-That mirrors real‑world scenarios—from marketplace bots and procurement tools to on‑device agents—that rely on iterative offers rather than one‑shot bids, making PACT a practical test of conversational deal‑making skill.
+Tracking those message‑price threads lets us study haggling skill in language models: how they probe for the other side’s threshold, when they concede, and how quickly they update strategy from the growing history.
+That insight matters wherever autonomous agents must negotiate repeatedly—online marketplaces, supply‑chain bots, or on‑device resource managers—making PACT a practical yard‑stick for real‑world conversational deal‑making.

 ---